 is the Fisher information of the summaries evaluated at $\theta_0$ \citep[Ch.~6]{Bishop2006}.
 The limiting entropy of the posterior can thus be readily evaluated and is

 where $\det F$ denotes the determinant of $F$.
 We take the expectation with respect to the prior $\pi$ to obtain the EPE

-We do not need to take an expectation with respect to the summaries $t\mid\theta_0$ because the Fisher information defined in \cref{eq:fisher-information} is itself an expectation and does not depend on the realisation $t$.
-Maximising the expected log determinant of the Fisher information matrix is thus equivalent to minimising the EPE in the large-sample limit.
-This observation agrees with our intuition that the effect of the prior on the posterior decreases as the sample size increases--at least for simple models.
+We do not need to take an expectation over summaries $t\mid\theta_0$ because the Fisher information in \cref{eq:fisher-information} does not depend on the realization $t$.
+Maximizing the expected log determinant of the Fisher information matrix is thus equivalent to minimizing the EPE in the large-sample limit.
+This observation agrees with our intuition that the effect of the prior on the posterior decreases as the sample size increases.

-We argue that minimising the EPE is more appealing than maximising the Fisher information for three reasons.
+We argue that minimizing the EPE is more appealing than maximizing the Fisher information for three reasons.
 First, it can incorporate prior information in the small-$n$ regime to yield the most faithful posterior approximation.
 Second, it does not require the choice of a fiducial value of $\theta$ at which to evaluate the Fisher information.
 Finally, when the likelihood is not available, we need to approximate it to evaluate the Fisher information.
-For example, \citet{Charnock2018} assume that the likelihood of the learned summaries can be approximated by a Gaussian, and \citet{Alsing2018} argue that candidate summaries often have a Gaussian likelihood if they are the mean of i.i.d. data.
+For example, \citet{Charnock2018} assume that the likelihood of the learned summaries can be approximated by a Gaussian, and \citet{Alsing2018} argue that candidate summaries often have a Gaussian likelihood if they are the mean of i.i.d.\ data.